samdjstevens/junit-5-migration/README.md

 ### Build configuration

-To get started with JUnit 5, add the following dependencies/configuration to the project's build configuration.
+To get started with JUnit 5, add the following dependencies/configuration to the project's build config.

 ##### For Gradle